JAndrewCook/JAndrewCook.github.io/README.md

 A portfolio website to hold all of my projects

 ##todo
-link java projects
+link java projects,
-Get the PHP links to work
+get the PHP links to work,
-Update CSS and make it look good
+update CSS and make it look good